MCV – Michigan's Choice for Energy

 Our mission is to safely deliver highly reliable and cost-competitive energy to our customers.
 We accomplish this by investing in both plant assets and in our employees.
 We focus on employee safety, operational excellence, workforce professional development, and adding value for our customers.
 We will achieve this by adhering to our core values.

 We all know electricity is vital to our well-being as a society.
 In the Midwest region of the United States, whether the demand for electricity grows or supply is reduced because of shuttering plants, MCV is ready to provide additional energy from its facility in a safe, clean, reliable, and cost-competitive manner.
-We have finalized a comprehensive project package and are ready to begin construction.
+When the need for additional energy arises in the state of Michigan, MCV will be ready to supply steam and electricity in support of economic growth.

 Originally designed as the Midland Nuclear Power Plant with twin pressurized water reactors similar in design to those at Palisades in South Haven, MI, owner Consumers Power abandoned the project, which was 85% complete, in 1984 citing numerous construction problems.
 Such problems included sinking and cracking of some buildings on the site due to poor soil compaction prior to construction, as well as shifting regulatory requirements following the 1979 Three Mile Island incident.